The Lunar Injection Kool Aid Eclipse Conspiracy

 The Lunar Injection Kool Aid Eclipse Conspiracy is the seventh studio album by American heavy metal musician Rob Zombie.
 The album was released on March 12, 2021, by Nuclear Blast.
 It received positive reviews upon release.
 It was Rob Zombie's first album to reach No. 1 at the Billboard's Top Album Sales Chart in the US in the first week of its release.

-It is the last album to feature long time guitarist John 5 before he began touring with Mötley Crüe.
+It was the last album to feature long time guitarist John 5 and bassist Piggy D., the former joining Mötley Crüe and the latter joining Marilyn Manson.